 The B Eng.
-Tech (Hons) degree is a post-graduate qualification at NQF Level 8 which prepares students for industry and research to become either competent engineering technologists and/or engineers (upon completion of an accredited structured Master's programme in addition to the B Eng.
-Tech (Hons)), that can be positioned as high-level technical managers in industrial enterprises, both nationally and internationally.
+Tech (Hons) degree is a post-graduate qualification at NQF Level 8 which prepares students for industry and research to become competent engineering technologists that can be positioned as highlevel technical managers in industrial enterprises, both nationally and internationally.
 This qualification demands a high level of theoretical engagement and intellectual independence to solve complex engineering problems either independently and/or as part of a multi-disciplinary team.
 The learning programme has a coherent core of mathematics, basic sciences, and fundamental engineering sciences and design which provide a viable platform for further studies and lifelong learning.
 Specialist engineering knowledge, i.e., the extension of engineering fundamentals to create theoretical frameworks and bodies of knowledge for engineering practice, is included in each subject with specialisation in: (i) Material and Soil Sciences (Construction Materials & Technology and Geotechnical Engineering), (ii) Structures (Structural Analysis & Design), (iii) Transportation (Transportation & Traffic Engineering), and (iv) Water (Hydraulics & Hydrology).
 In the Research Project subject, the specialist knowledge is further developed by means of a mini-dissertation in one of the above-listed fields of specialisation.